And, after clean water, the World Health Organisation says vaccinations have the greatest positive impact on human health around the globe.

 More information

-As well as protecting us, vaccination also helps to build herd immunity and protect others who may not be able to get vaccinated or are immunosuppressed.
+As well as protecting us, vaccination also helps to build herd immunity and protect others who may not be able to get vaccinated or have a weak immune system.
 This includes patients who have had organ transplants, or who have blood cancer, and those undergoing chemotherapy treatment for cancer.

 The NHS website has lots of information about the free vaccines on offer.
 By clicking on each vaccine you can see detailed information about it and catching up on missed doses.
 There’s also tips for parents to help your child’s vaccination appointment go smoothly.